OurPlanscape/Planscape/src/interface/src/app/features/README.md

 This flag will display the Max slope, Distance from roads, and Stand size inputs on the Scenario configuration page.

-### show_centralcoast

-This flag will display the option to switch to the Central Coast region, and therefore allow for the display of Central Coast data.

 ### show_future_control_panel

 This flag will enable future condition options in the map control panel for all regions.
 A region-specific flag, "future_data", can be found for each region in Planscape/src/planscape/config/conditions.json.
 When "show_future_control_panel" is set to true and "future_data" is set to true for a region, the future condition layers will appear in the map control panel.
 When "show_future_control_panel" is set to true and "future_data" is set to false for a region, "Future Climate Stability (coming soon)" will appear in the map control panel.

-### show_socal

-This flag will display the option to switch to the Southern California region, and therefore allow for the display of Southern California data.

 ### show_translated_control_panel